 - How often does it fall on a particular date?

 - When is the latest or earliest Easter could be?

 - Does it fall on a certain date more often than others?

-I was wondering about these questions over the past few weeks, and decided to write a web app to investigate.
+I was wondering about these questions over the past few weeks, and decided to write a web app to find out.
 The result is Easter Dates.

 Frequency per Date

-How often does Easter fall on each date within the year?
-Turns out it’s fairly evenly distributed between March 29 and April 20, with the extremes (early: near March 22; late: near April 25) falling off in frequency.
+How often does Easter fall on each date?
+Turns out it’s evenly distributed between March 29 and April 20, with the extremes (early: near March 22; late: near April 25) falling off in frequency.